BRACE trial

 Overview

-To help prevent severe tuberculosis (TB) in children, BCG vaccine has off-target (non-specific or immunomodulatory) effects.
+As well as preventing severe tuberculosis (TB) in children, the BCG vaccine has off-target (non-specific or immunomodulatory) effects which may enhance protection against other infections.
 That’s why this multi-centre, randomised controlled clinical trial is working to determine:

-Whether the BCG vaccine reduces the incidence of symptomatic and severe COVID-19.
+- Whether BCG vaccine reduces the incidence of symptomatic and severe COVID-19

 Trial data